-FED requires the use of the EJCDC (Version 2013) front end documents on all projects it funds and manages.
-Other front end document sets may be utilized with FED permission only.
+Water Invesment Division (WID) requires the use of the EJCDC (Version 2013) front end documents on all projects it funds and manages.
+Other front end document sets may be utilized with WID permission only.
 The front end documents are written to primarily protect the Owner and the Contractor; during the bid, construction, and warranty phases.
 This is accomplished by laying out the circumstances of the Agreement in detail.
 It is critical that each party review and understand the contents of the Agreement prior to entering into the contract so that misunderstandings and disagreements are resolved prior to the start of construction.

 - Must be obtained from EJCDC (2013 version).
-Note: There is a 2018 Version that is not accepted by FED or RD.
+Note: There is a 2018 Version that is not currently accepted by WID.
 Documents must be modified to make funding requirements clear.
-Ask Roger for a list of changes.
+Ask your assigned construction engineer for a list of changes.

 These documents are intended primarily for the use of Project Owners and their Engineers.

 - Do not alter or amend the form's format or content.
 Ensuring the documents have not been altered or amended helps expedite the review process.
 The recipient is expected to complete the required fields with the necessary information.
 However, the user of the documents is not to change the format of the documents (i.e. type size, font, headers, footers, margins, etc).
 Unapproved alterations to the documents may result in their rejection and require resubmittal of plans and specifications.

 - Omissions or Errors.
 If there are any errors or omissions found in these files, please notify the assigned WID Construction Engineer to make the changes.